Arabica coffee prices ease, focus on exchange stocks

 Strong Harmattan conditions have been registered over the hinterlands of Ivory Coast and Ghana, the world’s two largest producers of cocoa, and also over southwest Nigeria, Climate42 said in a report on Wednesday.

-May London cocoa was down 0.1% at 1,765 pounds a tonne, with a strong pound helping to keep a lid on prices.
+May London cocoa was down 1.1% at 1,747 pounds a tonne, with a strong pound weighing on prices.

 Comments